 PARA 305 - COMMERCIAL LAW

 In this survey course, students learn the fundamentals of laws relating to business.
-The course places an emphasis on the law of contracts and on the law of business organizations, but also covers the commerce clause, business ethics, bankruptcy law, the law of agency and antitrust and securities law.
+The course places an emphasis on the law of contracts and on the law of business organizations, but also covers bankruptcy law, environmental law,investor protection and corporate governance.
 Written assignments include case briefs and other written exercises/analyses designed to increase the students' understanding of the subject matters.

 Course Notes: Same course as LAWA L05.
 Dept. consent

 This course covers the preparation of a case for trial, the trial process and the post-trial process.
 The focus of the course is the preparation of a case for trial, or the "100 Days Before Trial".
 Final trial preparation includes developing a last minute trial strategy that considers what became known during the discovery phase, preparing exhibits, subpoenaing and contacting witnesses and preparing them for testimony, preparing trial briefs, preparing motions to exclude evidence and preparing jury instructions.
 Students prepare a a variety of documents including, witness question outlines, exhibits, motions in limine, a trial brief and jury instructions.

 Course Notes: Same course as LAWA L06.
 Dept. consent

 This course of study is an overview study of real estate and prepares students for real estate practice.
 The course covers both residential and commercial real estate transactions and issues.
 Students begin the course of study by reviewing the various estates in real property including freehold estates, easements and licenses.
 The course covers the various methods of holding title to property and explores the different types of transfer deeds (warranty, quit claim and judicial).
 In addition, students learn how to read surveys, plats and subdivision maps.
 Students draft legal descriptions of property, prepare closing documentation and learn how perform a title search.
 The course stresses the practical study of real estate law and transactions.